s-nakaoka/choreonoid-doc/en/simulation/howto-use-controller.rst

 Introduction of Controller
 ----------------------------

-It is necessary to introduce a controller to a smiluation project to control a robot in the simulation.
+It is necessary to introduce a controller to a simulation project to control a robot in the simulation.
 The basic flow of introduction is as follows:

 1. Select a controller item type to be used.
 2. Prepare a controller itself that complies with the controller item type.